PUBLISHERS OF LITERARY FICTION SINCE 1983

 Cover design: Marie Lane

-Dangerous Days is the third novel in Leo Kanaris’s Aegean crime quartet.
 It shines a light on the most secret and closely-guarded sanctuary of Greek life - the family.
-While the State lurches between dysfunction and bankruptcy, blood relations turn to each other for support.
+While the state lurches between dysfunction and bankruptcy, blood relations turn to each other for support.
 Debts are written off, misdemeanours forgiven, jobs found for unemployables.
 But if charity begins at home, it also ends there.
 Networks of obligation bind people so tight they can never escape.
 Jealousy runs rampant.
 Nepotism keeps talent suppressed.
 Crime and corruption are buried in silence.
 While solving other people’s problems George gets more deeply entangled in his own.
-When the offer of work arrives from a polluted family source, he is forced to make an impossible choice between poverty and collusion in crime
+When the offer of work arrives from a polluted family source, he is forced to make an impossible choice between poverty and collusion in crime.